-Clinton actively researches in the fields of computer vision, machine learning and artificial intelligence.
+Professor Clinton Fookes is a Professor in Vision & Signal Processing within the School of Electrical Engineering & Robotics of the Science and Engineering Faculty at the Queensland University of Technology.
+He holds a Bachelor of Engineering (Aerospace/Avionics), a Master’s in Business Administration (MBA) with a focus on technology innovation/management, and a PhD in the field of computer vision.
+Professor Fookes actively researches in the fields of computer vision, machine learning and artificial intelligence.
 He has developed technology and solutions for a range of applications with end-user benefits across video analytics, biometrics, national security, human-computer interaction, medical signal processing, digital agriculture, infrastructure monitoring, aviation security & screening, and other pattern recognition areas.

-Clinton has published over 250 internationally peer-reviewed articles and has attracted over $20M of cash funding for fundamental and applied research from external competitive sources.
-This includes 10 Australian Category 1 grants funded from the Australian Research Council and the Department of Prime Minister and Cabinet.
-He serves on the editorial boards for the Pattern Recognition Journal and the IEEE Transactions on Information Forensics & Security.
-He is a Senior Member of the IEEE and a multi-award winning researcher including an Australian Institute of Policy and Science Young Tall Poppy, an Australian Museum Eureka Prize winner, Engineers Australia Engineering Excellence Award, and a Senior Fulbright Scholar.
+Professor Fookes has published over 250 internationally peer-reviewed articles and has attracted over $20 million in cash funding for fundamental and applied research from external competitive sources.
+This includes 10 Australian Category One grants funded from the Australian Research Council and the Department of Prime Minister and Cabinet.
+He serves on the editorial boards for the Pattern Recognition Journal and the Institute of Electrical and Electronics Engineers (IEEE) Transactions on Information Forensics & Security.
+He is a Senior Member of the IEEE and a multi-award-winning researcher, including an Australian Institute of Policy and Science Young Tall Poppy, an Australian Museum Eureka Prize winner, Engineers Australia Engineering Excellence Award, and a Senior Fulbright Scholar.

-Professor Fookes can be contacted on [email protected]
+Professor Clinton Fookes can be contacted on [email protected]